A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• Instructure says the breach appears limited to identifying information — names, email addresses, student ID numbers and user messages — and, based on its current investigation, does not include passwords, birth dates, government identifiers or financial data (Instructure).
+• Instructure and its ongoing investigation say the compromised material includes usernames, email addresses, course names, enrollment information and user messages, and — based on current findings — does not include passwords, dates of birth, government identifiers or financial data (usernames).

 Follow how coverage of this story developed over time